conormuldoon/unison/README.md

 ### Docker

-Production ready containers for the system that use Postgres/PostGIS and Nginx can be created using Docker Compose.
+Containers for the system that use Postgres/PostGIS and Nginx can be created using Docker Compose.
 ```
 docker-compose up
 ```